MuhammadRamzy/Face-Attendance-Project/README.md

 ## Step 2
 **Rename Your picture name as your Name**..
-### this is an important step it will only show your name if you only added a picture with your name. so dont forget to rename the picture name as your name
+_* This is an important step.
+It will only show your name if you only added a picture with your name.
+So dont forget to rename the picture name as your name..._

 ## Step 3